grpc/proposal/A51-xds-custom-backend-metrics.md

   //Records the CPU utilization metric measurement for the call. public CallMetricRecorder recordCPUUtilizationMetric(double value);

-  // Records the CPU utilization metric measurement for the call. public CallMetricRecorder recordMemoryUtilizationMetric(double value);
+  // Records the memory utilization metric measurement for the call. public CallMetricRecorder recordMemoryUtilizationMetric(double value);

   // Returns the call metric recorder attached to the current call.